Big summer for Disney parks: Pandora and Guardians of Galaxy

 At Pandora, there are two rides plus retail and dining components.
 Riders on Avatar Flight of Passage fly through the forest on the backs of creatures called banshees to participate in a tribal coming of age ceremony.
 Riders on the Na’vi River Journey move through the bioluminescent forest on a boat, guided by a mystical singing figure.

 Rohde described Pandora as an “obsessively real” environment that “reacts to the change of day on its own.”
-The sounds of insects during the day give way to the sounds of frogs in the evening, and “every single plant glows by night,” he said.
+The sounds of creatures in the forest change from day to night, and the Pandoran plants glow by night, Rohde said.
 Rohde took his team on field trips to Hawaii, Bali and China for design inspiration from real landscapes and cultural touchstones.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.